anishjv/cellapp-analysis/README.md

 HeLa_data = experiment1.gather_plot_summaries(HeLa_wells)
 ```

-3. **Measurement mode**: Set the analysis_only mode to False.
+3.**Measurement mode**: Set the analysis_only mode to False.
 With this, analysis object instatiation will detect image stacks with either "channel_background" and "channel_intensity" in the filename.

 ```python
 exp_analysis = cellaap_analysis.analysis(Path(root_folder), False)